 Guidelines for IUBMB Congresses

 IUBMB Congresses are held triennially in countries that are members of the Union and have a record of being outstanding and memorable scientific events for the world community of biochemists and molecular biologists.
 This tradition places an obligation on the organizers of all future Congresses to ensure their success.
-The IUBMB Congress in 2018 will be held in Seoul, Korea and the IUBMB Congress in 2021 in Lisbon, Portugal.
-The location of the 2024 Congress will be decided in 2018.
+The IUBMB Congress in 2021 in Lisbon, Portugal has been postponed until July 2022, and the IUBMB Congress in 2024 is in Melbourne, Australia.

 Special Features of IUBMB Congresses

 - Congresses provide unique occasions for expert review of international advances at the cutting edge of biochemistry and molecular biology.
 They offer comprehensive coverage of biochemistry and molecular biology and have an expected attendance of 2,500 – 6,000 persons.